Improving Your Hiring Process

 4: Lightened Work Loads

 When you hire the wrong person, work takes longer to get done, has to be re-done, and your team can’t function like a well-oiled machine.
 When you hire the right person, they will complete their responsibilities properly and look for additional work to take on and ways to improve processes for greater efficiency.
-The right hires are capable, bring new ideas and new ways of looking at things, and will lighten the burden for your team instead of adding to it.

 5: More Sales

 If you are hiring correctly, you will end up with happier employees.
 Just as customers, prospects, and prospective job candidates can sniff out dysfunction and unhappiness in the workplace (and run the other way), they can also see when a company is thriving.
 Happy employees treat your customers better.
 They aren’t stressed out, rushed, overworked, or ill-suited to the position.
-They are ready, willing and able to help serve your prospects and clients, to resolve their complaints, answer their questions and — most of all — keep them happy.
+They are ready, willing, and able to help serve your prospects and clients, to resolve their complaints, answer their questions and — most of all — keep them happy.
 That means greater customer lifetime value and more sales revenue for your company.

 Which of these benefits is most compelling to you?
 Have you found additional unexpected outcomes through instituting better hiring systems?
 Let us know in the comments.